 Honey is a great replacement.
 You can use it the same way I used the monkfruit sweetener – by adding it to the saucepan with the ginger and water.
 Keep in mind the honey is darker in colour so the final colour will be darker than what is photographed.

 You can also use Stevia, coconut sugar, or your choice of sweetener.
 Refer to the instructions on the pack for conversion amounts.

 Yes!
 I do believe that fresher is better for this recipe, so ideally make it the same day you are going to serve it.
 But if you need to, a day ahead is fine too.

 Sure.
 To do this, halve the water content, then proceed to make the recipe as per instructions.
 After chilling and right before serving, add 2 cups of sparkling water to the pitcher and stir gently.

-Other healthy drinks to try:
+Other delicious lemonade recipes to try:

 I hope you love this simple ginger lemonade as much as I do!

 - ⅓ cup powdered monk fruit sweetener or alternative (see notes)

 - 4 cups water